How to CE Mark your product: 7 steps to compliance

 This file must be made available to enforcement bodies if it is requested

-7. At regular intervals, REVIEW the decision to affix the CE Mark to your products
+7. At regular intervals, review the decision to affix the CE Mark to your products

-One of the most important steps, and one that is often forgotten, is to review your DoC at regular intervals.
+One of the most important steps, and one that is often forgotten, is to review your declaration of conformity at regular intervals.
 The product or the environment may have changed along with new directives and standards coming into force which may mean your product no longer complies.
 At the time of placing a product on the market (even if a product has been on the market for many years) you are required to comply with the latest legislation.

 Author: Greg Childs, Certification Team Manager